Glass Fabrication and its Unique Properties that Make It So Significant

 - Mirrors that assess your health condition when you stand in front of them.

-- More complex glass shapes and improved insulation properties to free architects from constraints.
+- More complex glass shapes and improved insulation properties free architects from constraints.

 - Better alternative energy equipment.

-- Walls that synthesize the outdoor environment of your choice allowing better utilization of urban areas that might not be attractive as a living or working space.
+- Walls that synthesize the outdoor environment of your choice allow better utilization of urban areas that might not be attractive as a living or working space.

 PEG’s mission is to provide customized glass and quartz products and related services to OEMs and distributors.
 We work globally in all countries where our customers operate.
 Our objective is to fabricate the finest precision glass and quartz components and assemblies to customers’ specifications.
 Working together with customers, PEG manufactures prototypes; handles small to large production runs; performs value-added assembly, and provides cleanroom processing when specifications dictate the need for it.